hmuki/etf-recommender/README.md

 ### etf-recommender

-A flask back-end for an etf-recommender
+A flask back-end for an etf recommender app